Composer and Author

 Composition, music theory (all levels), counterpoint (especially 16th-century), music history (all periods, especially Classical, Romantic, early and late 20th century), orchestration, alternative tunings and tuning theory, American music.

-Essays After a Sonata: Charles Ives's Concord (in preparation)
+Essays After a Sonata: Charles Ives's Concord (University of Illinois Press, 2016)

 (as co-editor) The Ashgate Companion to Minimalist and Postminimalist Music (Ashgate Press, 2013)